caroAM22/OOP_Spotifree/README.md

 # Spotifree
-Spotifree is a opp project in java and python.
+Spotifree is a oop project in java and python.
 It´s a music app with a graphical interface.
 Developed in the 2022-2s Object Oriented Programming course.

 | | |
 | :--: | :--: |